gumaerc-testorg/7.342-spring-2011/content/pages/lecture-summaries.md

 Introduction of instructor and students and course overview
 {{< tdclose >}}
 {{< tdopen >}}
 {{< anchor "Let_s_get_to_know" >}}{{< /anchor >}}Let's get to know each other and discuss what is expected for this course.
 We will discuss some general strategies about how to read a research article.
-We will also discuss how to conduct literature searches on [PubMed](http://www.ncbi.nlm.nih.gov/sites/entrez).
+We will also discuss how to conduct literature searches on {{% resource_link "2525db89-ab3f-487c-b940-226df2945afa" "PubMed" %}}.
 Lastly, the instructor will introduce the basics of mitochondrial function, mitochondrial DNA, and reactive oxygen species.
 {{< tdclose >}}

 {{< trclose >}}